Navaneeth-Nagesh/django-static-class-minifier/README.md

 classList.toggle('active');
 ```

-If your adding classes to the DOM based on http response or a common function which appends class to the dom, then consider excluding those files.
-Right now that's the limitation of this project.
-In the future, There might be a syntax to consider those classes.
+If your adding classes to the DOM based on http response or a common function which appends class to the DOM, then consider excluding those words.
+Use *EXCLUDED_CLASSNAMES_FROM_MINIFYING* setting attribute and include those words in an array.

 Make sure that your web server is configured to serve precompressed static files: